Full quantum theory of nonequilibrium phonon condensation and phase transition

-One can verify easily that this is a continuous transition as the limit $\underset{\delta n\to 0}{\lim}\langle n_0 \rangle /N=0$ for large $N$.
-This confirms that as the external source strengthens, the NESS of the system goes through a phase transition, similar to the second-order phase transition in the equilibrium superfluid condensation, to the condensate phase.
+One can verify easily that the limit $\underset{\delta n\to 0}{\lim}\langle n_0 \rangle /\langle N\rangle=0$ in the large-$D$ limit and the derivative is discontinuous at the transition point $\delta n=0$.
+This confirms that as the external source intensifies, the NESS of the system goes through a continuous phase transition, similar to the second-order phase transition in the equilibrium superfluidity, to the condensate phase.
+Near the transition point, i.e. $0<(n_{ex}-\bar{n}_s)/(\bar{n}_s)\ll 1 $, we apply the leading-order saddle-point approximation and obtain the fraction of the condensate:

+This confirms the result obtained by applying the decorrelation approximation Eq.~\eqref{semi_condition} and the critical exponent $\beta=1$.

-An equivalent condition for the condensation to occur, besides directly computing the fraction of condensation in Eq.~\eqref{fra}, is to look at the statistics of the condensate phonons, namely, when $P(n_{cr}+1)>P(n_{cr})$ for some $n_{cr}\ge 1$.
+For finite values of $D$, an equivalent condition for the condensation to occur, besides directly computing the fraction of condensation in Eq.~\eqref{fra}, is to look at the statistics of the condensate phonons, namely, when $P(n_{cr}+1)>P(n_{cr})$ for some $n_{cr}\ge 1$.
 This inequality gives the condensation condition

-Notice that in the large-$N$ limit, the critical number density reduces to the same as the surrounding solvent:
+The transition point can be directly computed from Eq.~\eqref{Sec2:condition} by setting $n_{cr}=1$.
+Notice that in the large-$D$ limit, the critical number density reduces to the same as the surrounding solvent:

 which is the same as the condition given in Eq.~\eqref{semi_condition} and Eq.~\eqref{condition1}.
-This corresponds to the critical temperature $T_{cr}=T_{\text{solvent}}$ in the case of thermal distribution of the external source.
-In other words, when the external source has an effective temperature lower than that of the surrounding medium no condensate will form.
-The formation starts when the external source has a higher effective temperature.
-Therefore, the Fr\"ohlich condensate is a result of the high-power nonequilibrium driving and is drastically different from the BEC where in most situations condensation appears only in the low temperature limit with low degrees of dissipation.
+In contrast with the cold atom equilibrium BEC, the Fr\"ohlich condensate is a result of the nonequilibrium driving.
+In this case, the pump plays a role of setting the number of particles, and the medium plays a role of setting the temperature.
+Therefore, BEC either arises by reducing the medium temperature at fixed pump (equilibrium case), or by increasing the pump at fixed medium temperature (nonequilibrium case).
 On the other hand, the emergence of the condensation also infers the off-diagonal long-range order in the system indicated by the Penrose-Onsager criterion \cite{penrose1956bose,yang1962concept}.
 In the long-distance limit, the single-particle density matrix becomes $\rho(x,x')=\langle \psi^\dag (x) \psi(x')\rangle \to n_c$ where $n_c$ stands for the density of the condensate.
 The emergence of the condensate, though obtainable from the dequantized or semi-classical equations, suggests a strong enhancement of non-classicality of the system.